 Among people 65 and older, rates of cost-saving measures overall were similar—between 20 and 25 percent—regardless of whether they had been diagnosed with cancer.
 Zhiyuan Zheng, an economist at the American Cancer Society in Atlanta, who co-led the study, says that people over 65 may face fewer challenges paying for treatment because they have Medicare, while those who are younger than 65 are more likely to be uninsured or to have private insurance plans with high out-of-pocket costs.
 People with cancer may also have trouble maintaining a job, Zheng adds, leaving those under 65 even more vulnerable to financial toxicity.

 Talk With Your Doctor

 It is important to discuss treatment costs with your doctor.
 To get the conversation started, consider asking these questions:

 - Do you know how much this treatment will cost me?

 - What are the benefits of the drug you are prescribing?

-- Is there a less expensive option that could be just
+- Is there a less expensive option that could be just as effective?

 - Am I eligible for any financial assistance programs from drug companies or nonprofit organizations?